adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 ## Principles

 1. Transactional queries should be FAST (<500ms)
-2. Number of concurrently queries in the same sessions should be less than 5
+2. Number of concurrently queries of the same sessions should be less than 5
-3. Queries inside a transaction should be a constant
+3. Queries inside a transaction should be a constant in most cases
-4. Locks that blocks other queries should be avoided (Especially `Table-level Locks`)
+4. Locks that blocks other queries should be avoided (Especially `Table-level Locking`)

    - optimistic lock - concurrent read is allowed; write is not allowed
    - pessimistic lock - concurrent read nor write allowed

 > Advanced Topic: [Locks, Latches, Enqueues and Mutex](https://minervadb.xyz/postgresql-locks-latches-enqueues-and-mutex "https://minervadb.xyz/postgresql-locks-latches-enqueues-and-mutex")